tiko5000/uuv_plume_simulator_ros2/README.md

 ## This is the ROS2 Port of the uuv_plume_simulator package.

 It currently works with ROS2 Humble.
-Main Branch is compatible with Ignition Fortress.
+Main Branch is compatible with Gazebo Garden.

 ### Current Status: